cppalliance/NuDB/README.md

 * Data files may be efficiently iterated.
 * Key and data files may be on different devices.
 * Hardened against algorithmic complexity attacks.
-* Header-only, nothing to build or link.
+* Header-only, no separate library to build.

 ## Requirements